terra-campaigns/degenesis/directory/Purgare/AltairEnvoys/Maren.md

 ---

 **Rumours**

-- The area is grazed; there are no more artefacts to be found in the ground.
-But there is lots of bygone mammon: coins, gold, jewellery.
+- Northern Purgare is grazed; there are no more Artefacts to be found in the ground.
+But there are lots of bygone mammon: coins, gold, jewellery.
-- The Emissary Neva is the wife of the murdered Baptist Altair.
-- The Iron Emissary Neva and the Elysian Abacus resisted the idea of a commission of investigators for fear of violating Altair’s peace of death.
 - Clan Benesato has been wholly absorbed into the Anabaptist Cult during the great missionary movement.
 Nowadays, the Clan is only a puppet of Cathedral City; its former power in the area has long since been lost.
-- The Baptist Altair had a Spitalian medical attendant he was going to visit on the morning of his death.
+- Every week, a caravan with goods from the Cloister in Lucatore leaves for Cathedral City.
+The customs books in Roppen (in Hellvetica territory) could tell what kind of goods they are.

 {% endcomment %}